geekyinsights/technical-writing/pages/docs/index.md

 - You act as a Data Engineer/Data Scientist and you don’t want to do intensive data cleaning.
 Startups and smaller businesses often hire Data Scientist to work in dual roles.
 Even some larger companies make it easier for you.

-- Train faster than neural networks.
-A let’s face it neural networks may be popular but sometimes they are over kill.
-Businesses want results more than they want you to have fun...sorry.
+- You can train faster than neural networks.
+Neural networks may be popular but sometimes they are not necessary.
+Businesses want results as quickly and inexpensively as possible.

-- It’s simpler to deploy.
+- It’s simple to deploy.
 Putting a model into production is costly.
-Most companies don’t have large R&D budgets; simple deployments can produce consistent results.
+Most companies don’t have large R&D budgets; simple deployments can produce consistent results at lower costs.

-- Can estimate feature importance.
-It can  demystify the black box model.
+- It can estimate feature importance and demystify the Black Box Model.

 - A Random Forest model is considered Black box.
-But a proximity plot can be produced and it could be useful.
-It shows ‘which observations are effectively close together’.
+But it enables you to produce a proximity plot which can be useful.
+Proximity plots show ‘which observations are effectively close together’.

 ### When should you use with the Random Forest Model: